 Accepting her pact means forfeiting your dreams to her entirely.
 She demands her patrons return to her through regular sleep.
 In sleep, warlocks offer up their dreams and awake with new wisdom, power, and abilities.
 As a side effect of accepting a pact with Som Liatria her warlocks can never cast Prestidigitation, or Wish by any means.

 Being a warlock of Som Liatria also demands that you bring her others’ dreams to feast upon.
-Putting enemies to sleep rather than killing them is seen as an of offering.
+Putting enemies to sleep rather than killing them is seen as an offering.
 Som Liatria is given their dreams before the warlock claims their life as both a show of respect and as a way to keep her happy and avoid her torment.
-Warlocks who fail to bring enough dreams may find themselves trapped in nightmares or waking quickly in a cold sweat.
+Warlocks who fail to bring enough dreams may find themselves trapped in nightmares or waking quickly in a cold sweat, not getting the benefit of a long rest.

 Races that cannot sleep are incapable of forming a pact with Som Liatria.